Overview of the Junk Email Filter

 Safe Recipients List If you belong to a mailing list or a distribution list, you can add the list sender to the Safe Recipients List.
 Messages sent to these email addresses or domain names are never treated as junk, regardless of the content of the message.

-Blocked Top-Level Domains List To block unwanted email messages from another country/region, you can add country/region codes to the Blocked Top-Level Domains List.
-For example, checking the CA [Canada], US [United States], and MX [Mexico] boxes in the list blocks messages from email addresses that end in .ca, .us, and .mx.
+Blocked Top-Level Domains List To block unwanted email messages that come from another country/region, you can add country/region codes to the Blocked Top-Level Domains List.
+For example, selecting the CA [Canada], US [United States], and MX [Mexico] check boxes in the list would block messages from email addresses that end in .ca, .us, and .mx.

 Blocked Encodings List To block unwanted email messages that appear in another character set or alphabet, you can add encodings to the Blocked Encodings List.